 Social Communication Skills:

-Our Speech and Language Therapist specialises in supporting young people who struggle to communicate in a way that is socially appropriate, safe or effective.
+Our Speech and Language Therapist specialises in supporting children and young people who struggle to communicate in a way that is socially appropriate, safe or effective.

 This includes things like: